 Audience:

-This book is for systems administrators, software architects, developers, or engineers working with Windows Server 2022 who want to automate tasks more effectively with PowerShell 7.2.
+This book is for systems administrators, software architects, developers, consultants, and engineers working with Windows Server 2022 who want to automate tasks more effectively with PowerShell 7.2.
 You’ll need have conquered the basics of PowerShell before you can get started with this book.

 What you will learn